fuuuzz/ptp/README.md

-# Paye ta pinte
+# Paye Ta Pinte!

-'Paye ta pinte' is a ruby on rails developped app.
+'Paye Ta Pinte' is a ruby on rails developped app.
 This is based on a collaborative and participative system.

 ## Looking for the best and cheapest pint ?